whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-20-Pink-Fraise-Subscription-Box-Review-June-2015.md

 <p>This soap is made with coconut milk then scented with a citrus blend and includes citronella to help keep those pesky mosquitoes away.
 It's made by using the cold process method and is cured for at least 4 weeks.
 They are dye free, synthetic fragrance free, preservative free and palm oil free!</p>

-<p>I totally need this since for some reason mosquitoes love me, and it'll be great for those summer camping trips.
+<p>I totally need this since for some reason mosquitoes love me, plus it'll be great for those summer camping trips.
 I'm ready for you mosquitoes!</p>
 <br>

 <p><center><img src='/images/PinkFraiseJune2015Soap.jpg'></center></p>